agro23/SuperGalacticAgeCalculator/README.md

     * let date = new Date();
   - return the difference in seconds

-* Refactor the previous three methods into one method?
+* Refactor the previous three methods into one method???

+* Create a method to Validate the date submitted by the user by making sure that it isn't past the current date.
+  - if it is past the current date, reject the entry and set everything to 0

 * Create a method to calculate a provided age (in seconds) for various planets
   - Mercury (A Mercury year is .24 Earth years.)